bigfoothq/clada/proj/comp/nesl-action-parser/doc/ARCH.md

 ## Action Mapping

-NESL actions map directly to clada tool names from unified-design.yaml:
+NESL actions map directly to loaf tool names from unified-design.yaml:
 - Must use exact tool names (e.g., `file_write`, not `write_file`)
 - No aliasing or fuzzy matching to avoid ambiguity